T-Dynamos/EnergyMeter/README.md

 A DIY attempt to make an electronic energy meter using Arduino.

+> Note
+> This project is made by a beginner as a learning experience.
+There might be mistakes in the design, wiring, or code.
+Please replicate at your own risk, and feel free to improve or suggest changes!

 ## Features

 - Measures voltage, current, power, and total energy consumed.